tsuru/tsuru/docs/managing/using-pools.rst

 ::

-    $ tsuru-admin pool-add new-default-pool -d -f
+    $ tsuru pool-add new-default-pool -d -f

 Adding teams to a pool
 ----------------------

-Then you can use `tsuru-admin pool-teams-add` to add teams to the pool that you've just created:
+Then you can use `tsuru pool-teams-add` to add teams to the pool that you've just created:

 .. highlight:: bash

 ::

-    $ tsuru-admin pool-teams-add pool1 team1 team2
+    $ tsuru pool-teams-add pool1 team1 team2

-    $ tsuru-admin pool-teams-add pool2 team3
+    $ tsuru pool-teams-add pool2 team3

 Listing pools
 -------------